There was an error with your log in

 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

-• To get to your hiking tour in Víknaslóðir, which is on the east of Iceland, you first need to reach Keflavík International Airport in Reykjavík.
-From there, you will catch a domestic flight to Egilsstaðir Airport in the morning of the first day of the hike (it’s the 8:30 am one—make sure to make this flight).
-Flight from Reykjavík to Egilsstaðir takes approximately 45 minutes.
+You will then catch a domestic flight to Egilsstaðir Airport (EGS) in the morning of the first day of the adventure (pick an early morning flight, 7:30am or 8:30am one).
+Flight from Reykjavík to Egilsstaðir takes approximately 45 minutes to 1 hour.
 Once you get there, your guide will pick you up from the airport.

-You’re welcome to fly to Egilsstaðir a few days earlier and meet the group at the airport in the morning of Day 1.
+You’re welcome to fly to Egilsstaðir a few days earlier and meet the group at the airport in the morning of Day 1!

 • Iceland, the “Land of Fire and Ice”, has forever lived with volcanic activity.
 Minor and major eruptions have occurred every few years since the island was formed.
 Some of Iceland’s appeal, aside from sheer natural beauty, surely stems from this very fact.